MusaMasango/Customer-Segmentation-Project/README.md

 Therefore, we want the coefficients to be as big as possible and close to 1 to have a good clusters.

-Based on the results obtained from these metrics, best relationship is between the Age and Spending Score (1-100) as shown below
+For clustering problems, we often choose the result that has the highest silhouette score, since it measures the seperation between the clusters.
+In general, the higher the score, the far apart the clusters are, which is often good since we do not want to have an overlapping within the clusters that might lead to incorrect grouping of data.
+In our case, we can see from the silhouette score table that the best relationship is between the Age and Spending Score (1-100) having an Silhouette score of 0.499739 when compared to the other relationships.
+Therefore, the marketing team of the mall should focus on this group when conducting customer segmentation.

 ![image 15](https://github.com/MusaMasango/Customer-Segmentation-Project/blob/main/image%2015.png)

 ## Conclusion
 1. In this python machine learning project, I built a clustering model using the kmeans algorithm.
 This project aims to determine the types of customers (target customers) who can easily convert into loyal customers so that the marketing team can make an informed decision about their approach.
-2. As the above table shows, the age vs spending score (1-100) relation has the best average silhouette score of around 0.499739, however, when we consider the other relations, the average silhouette score decreased dramatically to around 0.100144 and 0.089018 respectively.
+2.
+3.
+4.
+5.
-3. Elbow method in selecting number of clusters doesn’t usually work because the error function is monotonically decreasing for all ks, thus it is advisable to use the silhoutte analysis instead.
+6. Elbow method in selecting number of clusters doesn’t usually work because the error function is monotonically decreasing for all ks, thus it is advisable to use the silhoutte analysis instead.